Pensacola Ice Pilots: Hockey returns to Nashville in 1998

 Once the Nashville Knights had moved to their new location in 1996, Nashville was left with no ice hockey team to follow.
 However, this was changed in 1998 when the Knights' successors, the National Hockey League's Nashville Predators were founded in the 1998 NHL expansion.
-The Predators have stayed in Nashville since their inaugural season in 1998, spending 24 seasons in the city and league with their 25th season currently in progress.
+The Predators have stayed in Nashville since their inaugural season in 1998, spending 26 complete seasons in the city and league with their 27th season currently in progress.
 Despite being their successors, the Predators do not actually have any kind of affiliation or tribute to the Knights.

 The Predators have yet to win a Stanley Cup title.
 They did, however, make an appearance in the 2017 Stanley Cup Finals, but ultimately lost to their opponent, the Pittsburgh Penguins in the span of six games.
-Despite having almost always first round exits since then, the Predators have had great consistency with making the playoffs, clinching eight times in a row as of the 2022-23 season.
-Out of their 24 seasons, 15 of them ended with playoff appearances.
+Despite having almost always first round exits since then, the Predators have had great consistency with making the playoffs, clinching eight times in a row between 2014-2022.
+Out of their 26 completed seasons, 16 of them ended with playoff appearances.